mikadosoftware/devmanual/docs/index.rst

   And it passes the tests.
 So if you have tests, and you refactor, how do you prevent that bug?
   Need to be able to *reason* about code.
 Which is why 900 npm packages worry me.

+  Tests are *regression* tests.
+They are written so that having written some code to do a thing, you dont later on screw it up and it stops doing that thing.
+Tests are almost by defintion, backwards looking.

 Skills for individual developer